 The Kraton, or Royal Palace, is the giant sultans’ palace of Yogyakarta and the heart of the fortified city.
 The innermost parts were built between 1755 and 1756 and the current sultan of Yogyakarta still lives there.
 Aside from the beautifully furnished buildings and great exhibits on the lives of the sultans, here it is possible to observe some of the most ancient traditions of Java.

 Attendants pass on their profession to their sons.
 They wear the traditional javanese costumes and and take care of the palace.
-Another one of the things to do in Yogyakarta that is best enjoyed at the Royal Palace is a gamelan (traditional instrument) concert.
+Another one of the things to do in Indonesia that can be enjoyed in Yogyakarta is attending a gamelan (traditional instrument) concert at the Royal Palace.

-The Taman Sari, or Water Palace, is a beautiful park with palaces, pools and canals that was once used by the sultants, his wives and his court to entertain themselves.
-It is a pleasant place to walk around and therefore paying a visit is one of the things to do in Yogyakarta.
+The Taman Sari, or Water Palace, is a beautiful park with palaces, pools and canals that was once used by the sultans, his wives and his court to entertain themselves.
+It is a pleasant place to walk around and therefore paying a visit is one of the things to do in Indonesia.

 Learning how to make batik and… shopping!